 Our recovery programs are based on decades of research to deliver treatment that really works.Get Help Today

 Abuse of amphetamines, such as methamphetamine and crystal meth, is widespread in Oregon.
 The state passed laws to prevent meth manufacturers from obtaining pseudoephedrine — a key ingredient in methamphetamine — without a doctor’s prescription, reducing the number of meth labs.
 However, drug trafficking organizations continue to import the drug into the state.

 Heroin trafficking and abuse has also been increasing in Oregon and Idaho.
 Law enforcement reported increases in the amount of heroin confiscated and overdoses involving heroin in 2015.

-Crack and cocaine seizures and overdoses have been declining, and club drugs such as ecstasy, DMT, synthetic marijuana and bath salts tend be problems only near college campuses.
+Crack and cocaine seizures and overdoses have been declining, and club drugs such as Ecstasy, DMT, synthetic marijuana and bath salts tend to be problems only near college campuses.

 The state identified doctors’ overprescription of opioids as a large part of the problem.
 Doctors in Oregon prescribed opioids at almost twice the rate of states with the lowest prescription rates, writing scripts for 11.6 kilograms of morphine-equivalent medications per 100,000 people.

 Similar to national trends, alcohol, marijuana and tobacco products are the primary substances of abuse among Oregon teens.
 According to the 2015 Oregon Healthy Teens Survey, teen consumptions of marijuana, cigarettes and alcohol — including binge drinking — declined slightly from 2013.
 However, rates of prescription drug abuse remained about the same.